Argelbargel/vault-raft-snapshot-agent/README.md

 (for a complete example with all configuration-options see [complete.yaml](./testdata/complete.yaml))

+### Secrets and dynamic Properties
+Vault Raft Snapshot allows you to specify dynamic sources for properties containing secrets which either should not go directly into the configuration file or might change while the agent is running (or for which there exist "well-known" environment-variables like `AWS_DEFAULT_REGION`).
+For these properties you may specify either an environment variable as source using `env://<variable-name>` or a file-source containing the value for the secret using `file://<file-path>`, where `<file-path>` may be either an absolute path or a path relative to the configuration file.
+Any value not prefixed with `env://` or `file://` will be used as is.

+**Dynamic properties are validated at startup only, so if e.g. you delete the source-file for a property required to authenticate with vault or connect to a remote storage while the agent is running, the next login to vault or upload to that storage will fail (gracefully)!**

 ### Environment variables
-Vault Raft Snapshot Agent supports configuration with environment variables.
-For some common options there are shortcuts defined:
-- `VAULT_ADDR` configures the url to the vault-server (same as `vault.url`)
-- `AWS_ACCESS_KEY_ID` configures the access key for the AWS uploader (same as `uploaders.aws.credentials.key`) and AWS EC2 authentication
-- `AWS_SECRET_ACCESS_KEY` configures the access secret for the AWS uploader (same as `uploaders.aws.credentials.secret`) and AWS EC2 authentication
-- `AWS_SESSION_TOKEN` configures the session-token for AWS EC2 authentication
-- `AWS_SHARED_CREDENTIALS_FILE` configures AWS EC2 authentication from a file

-Any other option can be set by prefixing `VRSA_` to the uppercased path to the key and replacing `.` with `_`.
+Vault Raft Snapshot Agent supports static configuration via environment variables.
+Any option can be set by prefixing `VRSA_` to the upper-cased path to the key and replacing `.` with `_`.
 For example `VRSA_SNAPSHOTS_FREQUENCY=<value>` configures the snapshot-frequency and `VRSA_VAULT_AUTH_TOKEN=<value>` configures the token authentication for vault.

+For setting the address of the vault-server there is a snapshot defined. `VAULT_ADDR` configures the url to the vault-server (same as `vault.url`).

+Other than the dynamic [the section above](#secrets-and-dynamic-properties) environment variables are read once at startup so the configuration will not be reloaded when their values change.

-_Options specified via environment-variables take precedence before the values specified in the configuration file!_
+_Options specified via environment-variables take precedence before the values specified in the configuration file - even those specified as secrets!_

 ### Vault configuration
 ```